 When and Why Should I Take my Case to a Tribunal?

-You MUST File Your Complaint Within 3 Months of The Incident Taking Place.
+You Must File Your Complaint Within 3 Months

 The Employment Tribunals Commission and your local Citizen’s Advice Bureau can offer you excellent guidance and advice about this type of complaint.